How Does SoundCloud Work: An Inspiring Success Story

 soundcloud business model canvas

 1) The main motive behind creating SoundCloud was to enable anyone to create music tracks and share them everywhere.
-However, with time, the platform evolved into a music streaming application having the features of a social media app.
+However, with time, the platform evolved into a music streaming application with the features of a social media app.
 Today, there is a huge community of music lovers on the platform.

 2) Being a multi-sided business model, SoundCloud majorly targets two customer segments.
-Music artists who want exposure by launching and marketing their soundtracks and die-hard music lovers who are always in search of new, popular, and even undiscovered music tracks.
+Music artists who want exposure by launching and marketing their soundtracks, and die-hard music lovers who are always in search of new, popular, and even undiscovered music tracks.

 3) Having faced many ups and downs during its entire journey, the platform evolved a lot for survival.
 It is still winning because of its artist-centered approach among major competitors like Spotify, Pandora, Apple Music, and many others.

 4) Once a user registers on SoundCloud, they can start listening to and uploading content for free.
-But, they will face ads and the inability to collect royalties and other things in the free version.
+But they will face ads and the inability to collect royalties and other things in the free version.
 That’s where paid subscription plans come in.

 5) The platform mainly operates on six major value propositions – accessibility, pricing, customization, performance, and community building.
-It is one of a kind app that lets users communicate with each other and share their passion for music.
+It is a kind app that lets users communicate with each other and share their passion for music.

 In addition, it has always taken new initiatives to help artists evolve and thrive on the platform.
 That’s the reason why SoundCloud is still a loved platform for music lovers.
 Let’s now see how the platform makes money.